tboudreaux/GridFire/docs/static/mainpage.md

 pip install -e . --no-build-isolation -vv
 ```

-This will generate incrimental builds whenever source code changes and you run
+This will generate incremental builds whenever source code changes, and you run
-a python script automartically (note that since `meson setup` must run for each
+a python script automatically (note that since `meson setup` must run for each
 of these it does still take a few seconds to recompile regardless of how small
 a source code change you have made).
-It is **strongly** reccomended that
+It is **strongly** recommended that
 developers use this approach and end users *do not*.